Cali0707/WidgetLab3/README.md

 2. Navigate to the root folder of this repository in your terminal
 3. Run `docker-compose up --build`
 4. You can now access the backend server at http://localhost:5000, and the frontend at http://localhost.
 Additionally, the backend can be accessed from `http://localhost/api/`

+## Frontend Only
+To run just the front end, open the root directory of this repo and run: `yarn start:frontend-only`, and the backend will send mock data for all responses.
+This does not require you to run MongoDB.